 Which 7 English passive constructions are useful?

-This is the third of four lessons about Passive Constructions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Passive Constructions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the basic construction using ‘be’ + past participle